 I’ve also found a lot of wonderful music videos on YouTube that connect to the curriculum.

-In my class we play music at the end of the day while we are cleaning up and getting ready to go home.
+In my class, we play music at the end of the day while we are cleaning up and getting ready to go home.
 Another idea for adding music and movement is GoNoodle, which incorporates both music and movement for much needed brain breaks throughout the day.

 One more great way to integrate music is to have your students write songs that show their understanding of a topic.
 When I taught 5th grade, my students studied the United States Government.
-I split students up into small groups, and each group created a song, set to a familiar tune, about their branch.
+I split students up into small groups, and each group created a song, set to a familiar tune, about their branch of government.
 We recorded them and shared them.
 The students had so much fun creating the songs, and I knew that, because of their work on the lyrics, they got an even stronger understanding of the United States branches of government.

-5. Last, but not least… creative movement!
+5. Last, but not least…creative movement!

 Movement is an important learning tool, especially for those students who are kinesthetic learners.
 Movement helps connect new learning to the brain through the body.
 Movement can be simple or more complex.

 I use movement almost daily in my classroom.
-We use movement to pantomime vocabulary words, learn the types of fault lines, and remember the layers of the earth.
+We use movement to pantomime vocabulary words, to learn the types of fault lines, and to remember the layers of the earth.
 Another great way to use movement to support learning is to play a game called “Statue.”

 I hope this short list has you thinking about all of the different ways you can use the arts to enhance your day-to-day curriculum.